 We have forged partnerships with all of Australia’s most recognised and trusted car rental brands, including Avis, Budget, Enterprise, Europcar, Hertz, Thrifty, and many more to allow you to compare and select from the widest choice of rental providers.

 Our comparison engine automatically searches for the latest deals on car hire in Melbourne to give you the best price on a huge range of vehicles, including sports cars, small to medium sized vehicles, SUV and 4WDs, and small cars that are budget friendly and fuel efficient.

 We're serious about providing the cheapest available prices on rental cars in Melbourne.
 So much so that our rates are backed by our price-match guarantee.
-We don't believe in charging booking or administration fees, and in the event your travel plans change there are no cancellation penalties.
-We don't hide charges either – what you see on the screen is what you pay.
 The only added costs are any optional extras you elect to take out directly with the Melbourne car hire company and any young driver fees that may apply.
-What’s more, unless otherwise indicated, there’s no deposit and no credit card details required – simply pay on collection of your Melbourne hire car.
+What’s more, unless otherwise indicated, in many instances there’s no deposit and no credit card details required – simply pay on collection of your Melbourne hire car.

 With access to so many suppliers and Melbourne car hire depots, you have the added flexibility of being able to rent a car in Melbourne’s CBD, or pick-up your car hire at Melbourne Airport or from the car rental counters at Avalon Airport.
 With convenient, cheap car rental at Melbourne Airport (Tullamarine) or Avalon, you can start your trip on the right foot as soon as you land.
 Simply load your bags in the boot and you’re ready to explore the wonders of the city.